lancesmithcc/ALMANIAC/tasks.md

 ## Next Steps for User
 1. **IMMEDIATE:** Commit and push the enhanced AI system
-2. **TEST:** Try the new AI insights with permaculture and moon phase guidance
+2. **TEST:** Try the new Insights with permaculture and moon phase guidance
 3. **EXPLORE:** Check out the moon phase recommendations for optimal timing
 4. **EXPERIENCE:** Get astrological plant readings for your garden
 5. **IMPLEMENT:** Follow permaculture design suggestions for sustainable farming